OpenBankingUK/conformance-suite/docs/setup-guide.md

 [More on Docker Content Trust](docs/docker_content_trust.md)

-## Step 4: Congig & Run the Functional Conformance Suite
+## Step 4: Config & Run the Functional Conformance Suite

 Running a test plan on the FCS involves five steps, as follows: